Nickchapman3773/Uranium-Fever/README.md

 - Download <a href="https://mod.pub/falloutnv/4-stash-organizer" onclick="window.open('https://mod.pub/falloutnv/4-stash-organizer', '_self');">Stash Organizer</a>.
 	- Select Manual download.
-- Extract the download into the [NoDelete] Stash Organizer folder.
+- Extract the download into the `[NoDelete] Stash Organizer folder`.
 	- This can be found in Uranium Fever Installation Location > mod (`C\Modding\Uranium Fever\mods\[NoDelete] Stash Organizer` if you used the recommended file paths).

 ## Creating Exclusions